mx1001/boxcutter_manual/docs/shape_box.md

 ![mode](img/shape/s10.gif)

-> Since extractions changes over to simple shape thats why the gif ended with custom shapes.
+> Since extractions changes over to simple shape that is why the shape transitioned over to custom.

 # Box Operations